isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 <p><strong>&nbsp;4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How long does it take to test or to certify CGs?</strong>
 </p>
 <p>This is dependent on your product and your arrangement with the CABs.
-Registered Suppliers should check with the CABs to gauge the amount of lead time needed and allocate ample time for the testing, certification and registration process.
+Registered Suppliers should check with the CABs (see FAQ 3) to gauge the amount of lead time needed and allocate ample time for the testing, certification and registration process.
 Depending on the complexity and logistics arrangements with the CABs, the entire process may take several months to complete.</p>
 <p>&nbsp;<strong>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; What is the validity period of the CG registration?</strong>